OpenSTEF/openstef/docs/source/user_guide/getting_started/installation.rst

 -----

 * Most installations work out of the box
-* For Apple Silicon (M1/M2), ensure you're using compatible wheel distributions
+* For Apple Silicon, ensure you're using compatible wheel distributions

 Linux
 -----